 All courses are offered for elementary education that are required by the State Department of Education.
 It is imperative that you contact the coordinator of the education office for details prior to enrollment for Elementary Education courses.
-It would be a second area.

 Dr. Evalee Lasater, lasater@umr.edu, 573-341-4692.